 How busy does the Bansko Ski Map get?

 The blue runs on the Bansko ski map tend to get busy from around 9.30 am.
-The Kolarski lift, next to Banderitza Polyana (top/end station of the Gondola) leads to blue run 1, and you must go down this run to reach the other ski lifts that take you further up the mountain.
+The Kolarski lift, next to Banderitza Polyana (top/end station of the Gondola) leads to blue run 1, and you must go down this run to reach the majority of the other ski lifts that take you further up the mountain.
 These include Shiligarnika, Todorka and Mosta which are shown on the Bansko ski map.

 As a result, blue run 1 can get very busy as it is the main access road in many ways.
 It is also a fairly narrow run (in comparison to some other blue runs shown on the Bansko ski map, so can be quite busy).